+'''

 alter database add difference file 'C:\Firebird\Databases\Fruitbase.delta'

+'''

 - This statement doesn't really add any file.
-It just overrides the default path and name for the delta file that's going to be created if and when the database enters copy-safe mode. - If you provide a relative path here (or a bare filename), it will be appended to the current directory as seen from the server.
-On Windows, this is often the system directory. - If you want to change an existing path and name, DROP the old one first and then ADD the new one. - When not overridden, the delta file gets the same path and filename as the database itself, but with the extension .delta alter database drop difference file
+It just overrides the default path and name for the delta file that will be created if and when the database enters copy-safe mode. - If you provide a relative path or a bare filename here, it will be appended to the current directory as seen from the server.
+On Windows, this is often the system directory. - If you want to change an existing setting, DROP the old one first and then ADD the new one. - When not overridden, the delta file gets the same path and filename as the database itself, but with the extension .delta